 The UK was the first major economy to set a legally binding commitment to reach net zero by 2050.
 Whilst this may seem like a long way off, we will need to see bold and tangible action across our businesses, homes and transport to meet this goal over the next ten years.

-So, is it time for your business set a net zero carbon target and pull together a net zero strategy?
+So, is it time for your business set a net zero carbon target and develop a net zero strategy?
 In this article we will explore the meaning of net zero, how the UK aims to meet net zero by 2050 and how your business can devise and implement its own decarbonisation strategy.

 There are different official carbon targets for different parts of the UK.
 Scotland has committed to net zero emissions by 2045, while Wales has aligned with the UK target of 2050 but with ambitions to get there sooner.
 Northern Ireland has also set a target to reach net zero by 2050 or sooner.